No Tags Found!

 From Bangladesh

-The term temporary worker as defined in section 2(s) of the Employment of Labour (Standing Orders) Act, 1965 means "worker" who has been engaged for work which is essentially of a temporary nature and is likely to be finished within a limited period’’
+The term "temporary worker," as defined in section 2(s) of the Employment of Labour (Standing Orders) Act, 1965, means a "worker" who has been engaged for work that is essentially of a temporary nature and is likely to be finished within a limited period.

 From India, Mumbai